davenquinn/xenoliths/paper/text/figure-captions.md

 samples by Cr content, corresponding to different levels of depletion.
 Mg# is corrected based cation charge balance.
 The highest-Cr samples (CK-3 and CK-4) are harzburgite residues, while the CK-6 is an apparently refertilized lherzolite.
+Labels in (c) correspond to colorization by sample

 ##ca_in_olivine

-Calcium abundance in olivine for xenolith samples, showing the per-sample separability of microprobe analyses despite low measured abundances.
+Ca abundance in olivine for xenolith samples, showing the per-sample separability of microprobe analyses (colored by sample) despite low measured abundances.

 ##spinel_cr
 Spinel Cr# vs. Mg# showing two groups of samples with low and high Cr content,